sdslabs/muzi-scanner-old/README.md

     }
 }
 ```
 Since the present database is sqlite, no need to install database backend.
-Just run the below command to create a database.
+Just run the below command to create a database with table SONGS

 ```sh
 $ python createdb.py